 Basic Subjects 24 credits or more

 SSI Subjects 44 credits or more

 Linkage Subjects 4-8 credits

-Specialized Subjects 48 credits or more

-(4) The Faculty of Intercultural Communication SSI requires 126 credits for graduation, divided into the following subject groups.
+(4) The Faculty of Intercultural Communication SSI requires 132 credits for graduation, divided into the following subject groups.
 Students must obtain 56 credits or more by combining the Faculty's Specialized Subjects and Elective Subjects.

-Basic Subjects 24 credits or more
+Basic Subjects 26 credits or more

 SSI Subjects 44 credits or more

 Faculty's Specialized Subjects 38 credits or more

 Elective Subjects 18 credits or less